akto-api-security/Documentation/getting-started/move-self-hosted-to-saas.md

-# Move From Self Hosted Setup To SaaS
+# Migrate From Self Hosted Setup To SaaS

 ## **Introduction**